apache/incubator-brooklyn/brooklyn-docs/guide/start/managing.md

 To view the details of an individual activity provide its ID:

 {% highlight bash %}
-$ br app Tomcat ent TomcatServer:Wx7r activity jwwcJWmF
+$ br app Tomcat ent tomcatServer activity jwwcJWmF
 {% endhighlight %}
 <pre>
 Id:                  jwwcJWmF